sooftware/lightning-asr/README.md

 ## Get Started

 I use [Hydra](https://github.com/facebookresearch/hydra) to control all the training configurations.
-If you are not familiar with Hydra we recommend visiting the [Hydra website](https://hydra.cc/).
+If you are not familiar with Hydra I recommend visiting the [Hydra website](https://hydra.cc/).
 Generally, Hydra is an open-source framework that simplifies the development of research applications by providing the ability to create a hierarchical configuration dynamically.

 ### Training Speech Recognizer